 Being proactive is a quality of good leadership, so you must recognize the signs of bad company culture and nip it in the bud before it gets worse.

 Below are some signs that may signal a toxic culture within your organization.

 A Good Company Culture Results In A Better Bottom Line – Conclusion

 Your company culture defines who your organization is and how your employees behave and interact with one another daily.

-If your culture is positive and productive, you’ll see good results: higher profits, greater productivity, lower turnover, and more satisfied customers.
+If your organizational culture is positive and productive, you’ll see good results: higher profits, greater productivity, lower employee turnover, and more satisfied customers.

-So make sure your company’s culture is productive and positive by creating a positive work environment that encourages open communication among employees and focuses on helping your people achieve their personal and professional goals while contributing to the company’s overall success.
+So make sure your company’s culture is productive and positive by creating a positive work environment.
+It should encourage open communication among employees and focus on helping your people achieve their personal and professional goals while contributing to overall business success.

 Tom loves to write on technology, e-commerce & internet marketing.